-(A) Other long-term benefits include movement in the annual and long service leave provision.
-Benjamin Bell received a pay out of his accrued entitlements during the 2021 financial year, being \$60,214 long service leave and \$51,750 Annual Leave.
+(C) Other long-term benefits include movements in the annual and long service leave provisions.
+In addition to the regular movements for leave accruals, Benjamin Bell also received a pay out of his accrued entitlements during the 2021 financial year, being \$60,214 long service leave and \$51,750 annual leave.